kristelfung/kristelfung-com/src/content/blog/posts/from-college-to-postgrad-cities-and-ambition.md

 After comparing my experiences on both coasts, my experiences have led me to believe this is incredibly true.

 I spent two years at New York University, where student culture is heavily influenced by New York City.
 I remember standing outside NYU Stern as I watched a herd of undergrads exit the building.
-The first thing I noticed was that all of them were extremely well dressed: students willingly displayed their wealth in terms of the clothes they wore.
+The first thing I noticed was that all of them were extremely well dressed: students willingly displayed their wealth in terms of the designer clothes they wore.
 On Instagram stories, common posts were high end restaurants, Broadway shows, fancy bars, and shopping.

 Status, in terms of wealth and fame, is also a secondary value of New York City.
 Which makes sense, as oftentimes, status is a proxy for money.
 This also bleeds into the culture of NYU: the student body has a non-trivial amount of Instagram famous models, TikTokkers, and YouTubers.
 Probably not as large of a proportion as UCLA, but much more prominent than UC Berkeley.
 This also explains the two respectable fields of study of NYU: business and the arts.
 NYU Stern places well into investment banking roles, a role centered on making money.
 NYU Tisch produces significant amounts of notable alumni in entertainment.
 I’m sure a large motivator for entering the entertainment industry is fame and wealth, in addition to sharing art with the world.